rticommunity/telegraf/README.md

 ./telegraf --input-filter dds_consumer --output-filter influxdb config > dds_input.conf
 ```

-When you run with a DDS input plugin, please make sure that an XML file for XML Application Creation is located at the configured path (config_path) in your Telegraf configuration (e.g. dds_input.conf).
+When you run with a DDS input plugin, please make sure that an XML file for XML Application Creation is located at the configured path (```config_path```) in your Telegraf TOML configuration.

-An example XML file (ShapeExample.xml) for shapes demo is given at the dds_consumer input plugin directory.
+An example XML file (```ShapeExample.xml```) for shapes demo is given at the ```dds_consumer``` input plugin directory.
 You can copy the file to your current location.
 Then, run your telegraf executable with dds_input.conf.

 ```
 ./telegraf --config dds_input.conf
 ```

 Telegraf process will create a data reader with "Square" topic as defined in ShapeExample.xml.
-You can simply test with the RTI Shapes Demo applicaiton by publishing data with "Square" topic.
+You can simply test with the [RTI Shapes Demo](https://www.rti.com/free-trial/shapes-demo) by publishing data with "Square" topic.

 ## Documentation